jojirokuNet/Cork/CODE_OF_CONDUCT.md

 1) As a basis for your own code

-    a) The generated code must be reviewed by you or another person, who is not using AI / LLMs to do the review
+    a) The generated code must be reviewed by another person, who is not using AI / LLMs to do the review. **Self-reviewed LLM code is not allowed following too many people lying about reviewing it themselves**

     b) You must have reasonable experience as a programmer for the feature you want to implement through generated code